 Test results are released to your MyMercy account after your doctor has reviewed them.
 This is generally within three to 14 days.

 Your care team decides which test results you can access through MyMercy and which ones may need more explanation.
 Some results are better provided to you personally.

 Please feel free to contact your care team by telephone or through the MyMercy Message Center with your questions.

-Click the Forget Your User ID? link on the sign-in page.
-You will be asked for the name and e-mail address you used to establish your MyMercy account, and if you are able to provide this, your User ID will be sent to your designated e-mail.
+Click the Need Help Signing In? link on the sign-in page and select Forgot User ID.
+You will be asked for the name and e-mail address you used to establish your MyMercy account, if you are able to provide this, your User ID will be sent to your designated e-mail.

-Click the Forget Your Password? link on the sign-in page to reset your password online.
+Click the Need Help Signing In? link on the sign-in page and select Forgot Password? ? on the support page to reset your password online.
 MyMercy will walk you through the steps for resetting your password.

-Log into MyMercy, point to the Account Info option in the navigation bar, click on Preferences in the drop-down menu, and choose the information that you need to update.
+Log into MyMercy, point to the Settings option in the navigation bar, click on Demographics in the drop-down menu, and choose the information that you need to update.